Tokyo subway sarin attack: Origins

 Aum Shinrikyo was founded in 1984 as a yoga and meditation class, initially known as Oumu Shinsen no Kai (オウム神仙の会), by pharmacist Chizuo Matsumoto.
 The group believed in a doctrine revolving around a syncretic mixture of Indian and Tibetan Buddhism, as well as Christian and Hindu beliefs, especially relating to the Hindu god Shiva.
 They believed Armageddon to be inevitable in the form of a global war involving the United States and Japan; that non-members were doomed to eternal hell, but could be saved if killed by cult members; and that only members of the cult would survive the apocalypse, and would afterwards build the Kingdom of Shambhala.
-In 1987, the group rebranded and established a New York branch; the following year, it opened a headquarters in Fujinomiya.
+In 1987, the group rebranded itself and established a New York branch; the following year, it opened a headquarters in Fujinomiya.
 Around this time, the mental health of Matsumoto (now going by the name Shoko Asahara) deteriorated – he developed a health anxiety and expressed suicidal views.